YoullFloatToo/althrea/content/index.md

 ---
-title: Welcome to Quartz
+title: The World of Althrea
 ---

-This is a blank Quartz installation.
+This is the home page.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See the side bar to the left for individual pages.